sisinflab/GTE-Zero-Shot-Recsys/README.md

 - `-d`: The domain of the Amazon Reviews 2023 dataset you are considering.
 Provide one of `All_Beauty`, `Video_Games`, `Baby_Products`.
 - `-gpu_id`: The id of the available GPU.
 If it is only one, please select 0.

+> [!NOTE]
+> If you encounter issues related to data types, please add the following line to the beginning of the `recbole/evaluator/metrics.py`: `np.float = float`.

 # Product Search